mattkimber/timberwolfs_road_vehicles/README.md

 * **56mph speed limiters**: When this is enabled, any vehicle built after 1991 will have an appropriate speed limiter fitted - 56mph/90kph for lorries, and 62mph/100kph for large coaches and buses.
 This is based on the *build* date, not the vehicle introduction date.
-* **Cars and vans obey national speed limit**: Some players may prefer than vans and cars do not attempt to reach their mechanical top speed and instead respect the UK speed limit of 70mph.
+* **Cars and vans obey national speed limit**: Some players may prefer that vans and cars do not attempt to reach their mechanical top speed and instead respect the UK speed limit of 70mph.
 (This parameter may be less necessary when playing with a road set that enforces speed limits)